 Your selected plugins will begin the update process …

-Once your plugins have been updated, you can click on the Return to Plugins page link to go back to your Plugins area, or select another option from the sidebar menu …
+Once the update process has been completed, you can click on the Return to Plugins page link to go back to the Plugins screen, or visit a different section of your dashboard …

-Once all plugins are up-to-date, the plugin notifications will disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display) …
+Once your plugins are all up-to-date, the plugin notifications disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display on your screen, toolbar and menus) …

-Now that you know how to upgrade WordPress plugins, it’s time to learn how to remove plugins safely from your WordPress blog or website.
+Now that you know how to update your plugins, it’s time to learn how to remove plugins safely from your blog or website.

-In this section, you will learn how to deactivate and delete unused plugins from your WordPress site or blog.
+In this section, we show you how to safely uninstall unused plugins from your WordPress blog or site.

-To delete a plugin, go to your main menu and click on Plugins > Installed Plugins …
+To remove a plugin, go to your main menu and select Plugins > Installed Plugins …

 Hint: Inactive plugins are listed in a different colored background than active plugins and show an “Activate” link below the plugin name …